 Light requirements for air plants

 Air plants like bright light but not hot direct sunlight.
-Plants that are fading in color usually need more light.
+Plants that are fading in colour usually need more light.

 Temperature for Air Plants

-Like all plants air plants require nutrients to flourish, a dilute (1/4 strength) low copper liquid fertilizer once every 2 months should do the job.
+Like all plants air plants require nutrients to flourish, a dilute (1/4 strength) low copper liquid fertiliser once every 2 months should do the job.